 clinical photo of crushed finger suggesting bony injury

 Tuft fractures are fractures of the cancellous bone at the distal tip.
 The integrity of the flexor and extensor tendons should be assessed with any injury to the distal phalanx.
-Nailbed injuries are also common as part of tuft fractures.
-So subungal hematoma may need to be drained and nailbed repaired after removing nail.
+Nailbed injuries (that require repair) commonly accompany tuft fractures, as do subungual hematomas (that may need to be drained).

 AP, lateral and oblique images of each injured digit are needed.
 The lateral view should be taken so the other fingers do not obscure the injured digit.
 The oblique view can help diagnose fractures of the heads.
 Radiographs should be examined for angulation and shortening as well as intra-articular fractures.
 Rotational deformities are usually diagnosed via physical examination rather than radiographic finding.